 I met the man who had chosen and climbed the tree.
 He is in fact, in charge of the Palo Voladores.
 He was older than I had imagined so his strength and agility was all the more impressive.

 A couple of men did a fire ceremony to thank and bless the remaining tree stump.
 We, women, gathered to participate in this ceremony, kneeling to kiss the tree and make offerings and prayers.

 Eventually, the tree was loaded onto a tractor and dragged back to town about thirty miles away.

-The next morning, the tree was readied to be set into the plaza.
-Men stood ready to help in any way they could while women gathered under the shade or shawls to watch.
+The next morning, the tree was readied to be set in the plaza.
+Men stood ready to help in any way they could while women gathered under shawls and shade to watch.

-The tree had to be shaved, blessed with incense and it’s top had to be carved to hold smaller poles that would hold rope and the flyers.
+The tree had to be shaved and blessed with incense.
+It’s top was carved to hold the smaller poles that would hold ropes and the Palo Voladores.

-After a lot of time, the pole began to rise.
-At luck would have it, I could not wait to see it be set into place but I heard that it took hours.
+After a few hours, the pole began to rise.
+At luck would have it, I could not wait to see it as it was set into place.
 I had to jump on a bus to leave town or I might have missed my Peace Corps shuttle a few hours away.
-I was utterly grateful to have witnessed such a phenomenal cultural event that would be unfold more completely in four more months (August).
-I was happy and so were my ancestors, I am sure.
-Below: the new tree which yes, is slightly bowed at the top.
+I was utterly grateful to have witnessed such a moving event.
+Once the pole was set, we would wait four more months for the Palo Voladores to make their flights around the tree.

 Five hours after I boarded the bus, I found my favorite coffee shop, La Bohemé, in Antigua.
 After the intensity of the bumpy, winding roads, I needed to unwind and write a few notes.
-If you have questions about the posts, feel free to post a comment.
+If you have questions about my posts, feel free to comment.